 13. Dr. Mona Alyedreessy, Sociologist and Author

 Dr. Mona Alyedreessy is a British Arab sociologist with a doctorate degree focusing on sociology in a religious context.
-Through her studies of Muslim converts and apostates, she focused her research on narcissism, spiritual, physical, mental and emotional abuse in Muslim communities that contribute to rising divorce rates and increasing cases of domestic violence and mental health problems.
+Through her studies of Muslim converts and apostates, she focused her research on narcissism, spiritual, physical, mental and

 The book addresses the issue of narcissistic abuse within the Muslim community, which can be particularly damaging due to cultural and religious factors.
 Dr. Alyedreessy uses Islamic teachings to provide a unique perspective on the issue and offer practical advice for those who have experienced narcissistic abuse.
 She also discusses the spiritual impact of narcissistic abuse and offers strategies for healing and recovery.
 (LA)